GenieTim/pylimer-tools/examples/structure_analysis/README.rst

 .. caution::

-   There are exponentially many paths between two crosslinkers of a network, and you may run out of memory when using this function, if your Universe/Network is lattice-like.
+   There are exponentially many paths between two crosslinkers of a network, and you may run out of memory when using these functions, if your network is lattice-like.
-   You can use the `max_length` parameter to restrict the algorithm to only search for loops up to a certain length.
-   Use a negative value to find all loops and paths.